How Can Parents and Carers Help?

 Communication with Parents and Carers

-We have open evenings during the school year so that we can meet with parents and carers to discuss their child’s progress.
+We have parent consultation and open evenings during the school year so that we can meet with parents and carers to discuss their child’s progress.
 Every child is invited along so that they are directly involved in reviewing progress in their learning and setting their own targets to work towards.

 All children are given reports at the end of the school year.

-If you have a concern with your child then please speak to their class teacher.
-If you require some further support then please arrange to speak to the Phase Leader or a member of the Senior Leadership team.
-It is not always necessary to make an appointment, as we will endeavour to see you immediately if we are able.
+If you have a concern about your child then please speak to their class teacher.
+If you require further support then please arrange to speak to the Phase Leader or a member of the Senior Leadership Team.
+It is not always necessary to make an appointment, as we will endeavour to see you immediately if we are able to.
 Teaching staff are usually available after school.

 Supporting Your Child's Learning

 There are many ways in which you can support and encourage your child to do well at school.
 This may include: